kaizen-ai/kaizenflow/README.md

   contains
   [lectures](https://github.com/gpsaggese/umd_data605/tree/main/lectures) and
   [tutorials](https://github.com/gpsaggese/umd_data605/tree/main/tutorials)
-  about most of the technologies we use in Sorrentum, e.g.,
+  about most of the technologies we use in Sorrentum, e.g., Dask, Docker, Docker Compose, Git, github, Jupyter, MongoDB, Pandas, Postgres, Apache Spark
-  - Dask
-  - Docker
-  - Docker Compose
-  - Git, github
-  - Jupyter
-  - MongoDB
-  - Pandas
-  - Postgres
-  - Apache Spark
 - You can go through the lectures and tutorials on a per-need basis, depending on what it's useful for you to develop